 When calling to Iceland, dial its country code, 354, followed by the seven-digit phone number.
 From Iceland, dial 00 before an international number.
 Two local GSM network operators, Síminn and Vodafone Iceland, have almost all of the country covered.

-320,000 people live in the country, significantly less than in any city of size.
-With just around 3 inhabitants per square kilometre (under 8 per square mile), Iceland is the most sparsely populated country in Europe.
+350,000 people live in the country, significantly less than in any city of size.
+With just above 3 inhabitants per square kilometre (8 per square mile), Iceland is the most sparsely populated country in Europe.

 The Icelanders, like many northerners or islanders, may appear reserved at first glance.
 However, it only takes a short conversation – seemingly everyone speaks English – to recognise them as some of the friendliest and most helpful people.
 Should you ever get into trouble during your Iceland travel, just let someone know about it.
 You'll be surprised how efficient the Icelandic way of solving problems can be.